danielfabia/VisualRiskNPVExam/README.md

 # NPV Profile Calculator

-The Net Present Value (NPV) Profile Calculator calculates NPV for a given series of Cash Flows and range of Discount Rates
+The Net Present Value (NPV) Profile Calculator calculates NPV for a given series of Cash Flows and range of Discount Rates.
+Developed using ASP.Net Core, Web API, Entity Framework, SQL Server and Angular.

 An online demo is available [here](https://vr-npv.azurewebsites.net)